cdot/DiveClubResources/SERVER.md

 ```
 The server is then run as follows:
 ```
-$ node ~/HSAC/server/server.js -c <configuration file>
+$ node js/server.js -c <configuration file>
 ```
-The configuration file is a list of sensors.
-Each sensor has
+The configuration file is a JSON format file that specifies the port for the server to use, and the the directory where collected sensor data will be stored.
+It also contains a list of sensors.
+Each sensor has at least:
-at least:
 * class - the name of a class that implements an interface to the sensor
 * name - the name of the sensor.
 This will be used to create an AJAX
 entry point.